fusecodecamp2017/MobileRealTimeChat/README.md

 4. Send photos.
 5. Add the ability to embed links for websites and email addresses.
 6. Add the ability to view photos.
+7. Add the ability to share your location.